mirobotech/BEAPER-Nano/MicroPython/Beginner Activities/Capstone Projects/Capstone-Preparation-Guide.md

 ---

-## Capstone Example — Traffic Light Controller
+## Capstone Example — Combination Lock

-The following shows how the Activity 12 traffic light program would look if it had been planned using this template.
+The following shows how the Activity 12 combination lock program would look if it had been planned using this template.

 ### Part 1 — Project Description

-A traffic light controller for a single intersection with a left-turn lane.
-The light cycles through red, green, and yellow.
-A car sensor on the left-turn lane can request an advanced green turn signal at the start of the green phase.
-A pedestrian walk button extends the green phase and shows a walk signal so pedestrians can cross safely.
+A digital combination lock styled after a hotel-safe keypad.
+The user presses three buttons in sequence; each press beeps and lights the next progress LED, whether or not it is correct.
+Once three presses have been entered, the lock either opens (correct combination) or sounds an alarm (wrong combination) and returns to the start automatically.
+A reset button restarts entry at any time before the lock has opened.

 ### Part 2 — Hardware Inventory